39 schools recognised for their outstanding implementation of entrepreneurship education programmes09 November 2020

 The event was split in two sections: an inspirational plenary including a key note speech from Italian teacher Carlo Mazzone, top 10 Global Teacher Prize Award 2020, and a panel debate, followed by a hands-on interactive workshop, looking at international teacher cooperation during the pandemic and exploring best practices for schools to foster partnerships with businesses.

 The TES Awards are part of the European Vocational Skills Week, an annual event when local, regional and national organisations showcase the very best of vocational education and training (VET).
 The Awards for VET Excellence 2020 enable organisations and schools to share their passion and commitment to VET.

 The JA Europe TES Awards category encourages vocational and academic schools to put more emphasis on teaching entrepreneurial skills as a way to better prepare young people for the jobs of tomorrow.
-We are delighted that two JA schools - the Higher College for Engineering Wolfsberg from Austria and the Lycée Technique Agricole Ettelbruck from Luxembourg are competing under this category, with the winner being announced on 13 November by EU Commissioner for Jobs and Social Rights, Nicolas Schmit.
-The voting is live until 10 November so there is still time to pick your favourite here.
+This year, two JA schools - the Higher College for Engineering Wolfsberg from Austria and the Lycée Technique Agricole Ettelbruck from Luxembourg competed under this category.
+On 13 November, the EU Commissioner for Jobs and Social Rights Nicolas Schmit announced the Austrian school to be the winner of the award.

 The Entrepreneurial School Awards 2020